 - 7. A trusted and resilient telecommunication network is the backbone of the economy.
 We note that respondents agreed on the importance of having a trusted 5G network, and that the adoption of a security-by-design approach would ensure that network resilience and cybersecurity requirements and considerations will be incorporated when deploying 5G networks.
-However, some respondents cautioned the need to balance last mile resilience and deployment costs and preferred for this be left to commercial negotiations between the operator and the customer who requires specific resilience features. - 8.
+However, some respondents cautioned the need to balance last mile resilience and deployment costs, and preferred for this be left to commercial negotiations between the operator and the customer who requires specific resilience features. - 8.
 As part of the consultation, some respondents raised comments regarding the possible health impact of 5G networks and technology. - 9.
-In Singapore, the ambient level of Radio Frequency (RF) radiation is very low, typically below 0.7% of the International Commission on Non-Ionizing Radiation Protection's (ICNIRP) 1 guidelines.
-With 5G services, Singapore will continue to take guidance from ICNIRP guidelines, which are also adopted by other countries.
+In Singapore, the ambient level of Radio Frequency (RF) radiation is very low, typically below 0.7% of the International Commission on Non-Ionizing Radiation Protection (ICNIRP) 1 guidelines.
+The World Health Organisation (WHO) has also found no convincing scientific evidence of adverse health effects from very low RF exposures to populations or individuals.
+With 5G services, Singapore will continue to take guidance from ICNIRP guidelines.
 IMDA and the National Environment Agency (NEA) will continue to closely monitor developments and consult health experts as appropriate.
+IMDA is committed to ensuring that Singaporeans will have high quality mobile services that are safe and secure.